How long does it take to recover from a trauma bond, Flourishing Hope Counseling, Kingsville, Texas

 Know What the Trauma Bond is

-To recover from the trauma bond first you have to know that you are trauma bonded.
+To recover from the trauma bond, first, you have to know that you are trauma bonded.
 There are seven stages to the trauma bond.
 It starts with love bombing and continues until the point where you feel addicted to the narcissist.
-You can begin to explore how the trauma bond has impacted your life starting with self-reflection journaling and going to counseling.
-By becoming familiar with the trauma bond you can also become aware of ways to break the addiction.
+You can begin to explore how the trauma bond has impacted your life, starting with self-reflection, journaling, and going to counseling.
+By becoming familiar with the trauma bond, you can also become aware of ways to break the addiction.

 Create Clear Boundaries